Standard FAQ update

 Last Updated:October 12, 2023

-Some people may find that some of their symptoms of endometriosis, such as painful menstruation, can be non-medically managed.
-Some people with endometriosis develop chronic pelvic pain, which may be manageable with pelvic physiotherapy and myofascial trigger point dry needling.[6]
+Some symptoms of endometriosis, like painful menstruation, can be managed without medication.
+Additionally, chronic pelvic pain associated with endometriosis may be alleviated through pelvic physiotherapy and myofascial trigger point dry needling.

 Unlock the full potential of Examine